jessewzhong/PersonalSite/README.md

 # PersonalSite
-My personal website, including both technical and nontechnical aspects
+My personal website, including both technical and nontechnical aspects of my experience

 See https://jessewzhong.github.io/PersonalSite/ for the working site